masabai/dlt-streaming-healthcare-pipeline/README.md

 - Used `dbt run` for transformations across layers
 - Applied basic data tests (`not_null`, `unique`) on key tables like patients, encounters, and claims
 - Pipeline logic was spread across multiple dbt models
+- Added the agent task to populate Unity Catalog column comments with AI-generated descriptions using `openai/gpt-oss-120b` via Groq

 ### Figure 1: ETL job run (Phase I)